-Cash and cash equivalents consist of cash held in operating accounts and investments in money market funds with an original maturity of three months or less at the time of purchase, funds.
+Cash and cash equivalents consist of cash held in operating accounts and investments in money market funds.
 Restricted cash relates to the letter of credit secured in conjunction with the operating lease (Note 8).

 Concentrations of Credit Risk and Other Risks and Uncertainties